 AI & Automation 4 min read Updated June 8, 2026

-Live Chat vs Chatbots: Which Is Better for Customer Support?
+Live Chat vs Chatbots: Which Is Better?

 Live chat vs chatbots — which wins for customer support?
 We compare speed, cost, accuracy and CX, and explain why a hybrid approach beats choosing one.

-Live Chat vs Chatbots: Which Is Better for Customer Support?
+Live Chat vs Chatbots: Which Is Better?

 Should you put a human or a bot behind your website chat window?
 It’s one of the most common questions support teams ask, and the answer shapes your costs, your response times, and how customers feel about your brand.
 The honest truth is that framing it as “either/or” is the wrong starting point — but to see why, it helps to compare the two head to head.